Bash-Clevin/java-spring-monitoring-kubernetes/spring-monitoring/README.md

 # Springboot +Prometheus +Grafana

-This is a simple springboot RESTAPI that demostrates usage of alarting and monitoring
+This is a simple springboot RESTAPI that demostrates usage of alerting and monitoring

 ![Grafana dashboard](assets/grafana-dashboard-2023-12-28-19-19-42.png)